kylc/optik/README.md

     <a href="https://zenodo.org/badge/latestdoi/696468110"><img src="https://zenodo.org/badge/696468110.svg" alt="DOI"></a>
 </p>

-A fast inverse kinematics solver for arbitrary serial chains, providing Rust and Python programming interfaces.
+A fast inverse kinematics solver for arbitrary serial chains providing Rust, C++, and Python programming interfaces.

 The implementation is similar to TRAC-IK [[1]] in that a nonlinear optimization problem is formulated and minimized using an SLSQP solver [[2]].
 However, this work differs in a couple of ways:

 - The gradient of the objective function is computed analytically.
-This is an immediate 2x performance improvement over finite difference approaches, because it requires only one evaluation of the forward kinematics as opposed to two (or more).
+This is an immediate performance improvement over finite difference approaches, because it requires only one evaluation of the forward kinematics per gradient evaluation.
 - Random restarting of the nonlinear solver is implemented in a work stealing parallel fashion, so that overall solve time is decreased thanks to the improved chance of finding a good seed.
 - Random number generator seeds are carefully controlled in a way that produces deterministic results.
 (Note that this is only true in single-threaded mode, for now.)
 - A parallel Newton's method solver is **not** included, because the performance of the full nonlinear problem is quite good on its own.